NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 #NEUROMASTER TOKEN

-NEUROMASTER Faucet
-Direct pay cryptocurrency faucet

 NXR Digital Asset ID: 3nRvcGfvGmjmZZA1zNRB6pZsurc97g1zx2Kp5RF2jrTo

 We provide an easy experience to claim NEUROMASTER.
 No personal data is saved.
+NEUROMASTER Tech will ensure ultimate privacy and zero sensitive data stored online.
+"Best ethical standards ever" #HASTAG #Loyalty

 As long as the transaction fees are covered by the Faucet/token owner, you can claim NEUROMASTER

 HOW TO CLAIM?